 The C major seventh chord (Cmaj7) is comprised of a C major chord (root, third & fifth) + the 7th note of the major scale.
 From the table above, you can derive that the Cmaj7 chord comprises of the notes: C-E-G-B.

-Now that we had covered the theoretical part of the lesson, let’s give your fingers a little workout by learning some of the most commonly used seventh chord and applications.
+Now that we had covered the theoretical part of the lesson, let’s give your fingers a little workout by learning some of the most commonly used seventh chords and their applications.

 Try strumming these chords one after the other and listen to how they sound like.
 Unlike the diminished or augmented chords, the 7th chords don’t feel dissonant and can be used as standalone chords.